carter-0/Computer-Science-Music-Quiz-Game/readme.md

         print(f"{i[1]}: {i[2]}")
 ```

-In this extract, var i is a list of a score, containing (id, name, score).
+In this context, var i is a list of a score, containing (id, name, score).
 Therefore when i[1] is printed, it prints the name.
 This applies similarly to the score.

 Finally, the exit() function is called.
 This terminates the program.